Rappid-exe/AtmoCC/README.md

 **Short Summary (<150 chars):**

 AtmoSieve is a machine Verifiable carbon capture data into verifiable tokens built with Polkadot, demonstrating transparent carbon credit creation.
+This project is a currently the Crypto Prototype for the RnD side of Atmosieve @ https://atmosieve.com/

 ---